midpt/cdrama/_posts/2016-06-05-Table-of-content-test.md

 ---
 layout: post
-title: "Table of content test out"
+title: "Testing out Table of content"
 description: "Testing of table of content using Markdown"
 headline:
 modified: 2016-06-05